 Use these opportunities to plan great activities with your youth.

-For some ideas regarding activities, please visit this resource from our neighbor, CASA of Silicon Valley: CASA Activity Ideas
+A detailed overview of activity ideas from our neighbor, CASA of Silicon Valley: CASA Activity Ideas

-Ongoing Opportunities cover passes, tickets, and access to academic or extracurricular outlets that SFCASA frequently has on hand.
+SFCASA frequently has passes, tickets, and access to academic or extracurricular outlets on hand.
 Below is a list of all participating organizations and how many tickets we currently have available for each.

 Blue & Gold Fleet Ferry passes - 2 tickets

 Children's Creativity Museum - 2 VIP Family Pass tickets

 Children's Discovery Museum - 4 passes

 Children's Fairyland - 11 tickets

 Contemporary Jewish Museum - 16 passes

 De Young Legion of Honour Museum - 2 Passes